rstagi/thesis/README.md

 ### Usage ###

 Using the program to trace JAVA software, is as simple as running the other script contained in the root folder: `run_javatrace.sh`.
-To run it by tracing a program, just place it in the directory with the `.class` or `.jar` files of interest, and run one of the following:
+Just place it in the directory with the `.class` or `.jar` files of interest, and run one of the following:

 	./run_javatrace.sh <class_to_be_traced>
 	./run_javatrace.sh -jar <jar_file_to_be_traced>

-This will copy all the files of the current directory (recursively, so be careful with the location) into a temp directory.
-This will be copied inside the docker image, which will run the java program with Extrae tracing.
-Finally, the output of the execution inside the docker image, will be copied back to the current folder (again, recursively).
+This will copy all the files of the current directory (add `-R` to do it recursively, but be careful with the location) into a temp directory, which will be copied inside the docker image, that will finally run the java program with Extrae tracing.
+In the end, the output of the execution, inside the docker image, will be copied back to the current folder (this time recursively).

-At the moment of writing this README, there is the intention of adding a new option to this script to avoid the recursive copy (or to enable it), but it has not been added yet.